Greatest Literature banner

 "Science split the atom and Joyce split the word."

 This summary of progress in the first half of the twentieth century has often been stated in reference to Finnegans Wake.
-James Joyce chops up words and fuses the syllables together in new ways that supposedly uncover the links made by the subconscious mind.
+James Joyce chops up words and fuses syllables together in new ways that supposedly uncover the links made by the subconscious mind.

 Even the title is a complicated pun: Finn as in the French fin meaning "end" and egan sounding like "again", thus forming the oxymoron "end again".
 Wake refers to a party for the recently dead but also a joke because the dream content of Finnegans Wake takes place during Finnegan's sleep.
 If you find this a knee-slapper, you'll roll on the floor laughing over the rest of Finnegans Wake.